-The first rule to remember is to never go from go from a sitting or stationary position straight into an intense workout without setting aside some time for a warmup and a good stretch of the muscles and joints.
+The first rule to remember is to never go from a sitting or stationary position straight into an intense workout without setting aside some time for a warmup and a good stretch of the muscles and joints.

-For even the most active of people, every exercise session should begin with some form of warm up and flexibility training.
+For even the most active of people, every exercise session should begin with some form of warm-up and flexibility training.

 Preparing the body for activity can help deter injury and provide some benefits of its own.